learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

----
-tags: cssi, javascript
-level: 1
-languages: javascript
----
 #JavaScript Data Types and String Methods

+## Objectives
++ Understand the core data types used in Javascript
++ Use String Methods
++ Access String Properties

-# Overview
+## Overview

 When you initialize (or create) a variable, you have reserved some space in memory.
 Based on the kind -or type - of data, the interpreter will allocate a set amount of memory for your variable.
-In this lesson, it is important to know:

-* JavaScript Datatypes
-* String Methods & Properties
-* String Properties
+Data types include strings, numbers, booleans, and "undefined".
+You'll learn more about these below.

 ## JavaScript Data Types